jordanebelanger/UnReSwift/README.md

 ## License

-UnRedux is available under the MIT license.
+UnReswift is available under the MIT license.
 See the LICENSE file for more info.